nventive/PromptVault/README.md

 ### Installation

-1. Download the latest `prompts-sync-extension.vsix` file from the releases
+1. Download the latest `prompt-vault-extension.vsix` file from the releases
 2. Open VS Code
 3. Press `Ctrl+Shift+P` (or `Cmd+Shift+P` on macOS) to open the command palette
 4. Type "Extensions: Install from VSIX" and select it